SAP-samples/event-driven-integrations-codejam/prerequisites.md

 # Prerequisites

 There are hardware, software and service prerequisites for participating in this CodeJam.
-The exercises will be developed using SAP Integration Suite, Advanced Event Mesh which will be made available for the CodeJam.
+The exercises will be developed using SAP Integration Suite, advanced event mesh which will be made available for the CodeJam.

 ## Accessing the supporting material referenced in exercises